 Prospect Park Goats

 Throughout the Park, storms like Hurricane Sandy have felled or damaged over 500 trees, enabling invasive plants to thrive and further harm the natural ecosystem.
-In the Park's Northeast Perimeter, where over 50 trees were damaged or destoyed, goats will be working alongside Prospect Park Alliance staff to restore the woodlands, continuing their work from last year.
+In the Park's Northeast Perimeter, where over 50 trees were damaged or destroyed, goats will be working alongside Prospect Park Alliance staff to restore the woodlands, continuing their work from last year.
 Over the summer, the herd will move to another woodland area of the Park, Lookout Hill, to help restore storm damage in this section of the Park.
-The goats will eat all the invasive weeds that have overtaken these areas, so that the Alliance can plant new native trees and plants next spring to beautify the landscape and bolster natural habitat for birds, and ensure the Park is more resilient against future storms.
+The goats will eat all the invasive weeds that have overtaken these areas, so that the Alliance can plant new native trees and plants to beautify the landscape and bolster natural habitat for birds and other wildlife, ensuring the Park is more resilient against future storms.

 Funding provided by the National Parks Service, and administered by the New York State Office of Parks, Recreation and Historic Preservation.